Sathish-Tagore/logistic_reg_freq_bayes/README.md

 Paperwork.ipynb - This code contains all steps followed to obtain specific figures for the paperwork.

-Tables.txt - This text file contains the classification performance of different methods as tables.
+Tables.txt - This text file tabulates the classification performance of different models as tables.

-requirements.txt - This text file contains the python packages needed to perform this analysis and to run this models.
+requirements.txt - This text file lists the python packages needed to perform this analysis and to run this models.

-run_python_script.sh - This shell file contains to code to run the models in the HPC environment of the Boehringer Ingelheim.
+run_python_script.sh - This shell file contains code to run the models in the HPC environment of the Boehringer Ingelheim.